homer0/aurelia-class-enhancements/README.md

 ### Releases

-I use [`semantic-release`](https://yarnpkg.com/package/semantic-release) and a GitHub action to automatically release on NPM everything that gets merged to master.
+I use [`semantic-release`](https://yarnpkg.com/package/semantic-release) and a GitHub action to automatically release on NPM everything that gets merged to main.

 The configuration for `semantic-release` is on `./releaserc` and the workflow for the release is on `./.github/workflow/release.yml`.